chepelev-di/kursova/README.md

 What is done here:

 1. upload a video
-2. during pause you can select objects
-3. play the video - the objects will be tracked.
-4. also you can delete last tracked object
+2. change the presets if needed
+3. start
+4. see the video playing with object detection
+5. check the folder with screenshots